Career HubResume

 The constant reformatting, rewriting, copying and pasting of sections is arguably the worst part of the application process.

-From Teal’s AI Resume Builder, you can select and deselect any section or detail to tailor your resume to a job description.
+To get started, use Teal’s free AI Resume Builder.
+With this tool, you can select and deselect any section or detail to tailor your resume to a job description.

 Towards the bottom of the page, you’ll find the education section.